EAL0140 Environmental Performative Architecture and Planning 2025-26

 - Conceptual design.
 The initial idea is developed.
 Its architectural quality, connection with the site and local functions, and relation with environmental factors are verified.
 The project concept is developed through sketches and diagrams.
 Conceptual design is developed before to start the project for all the design goals.

 - Building massing.
-This relates with the study of the building volumes or buildings in terms of size, height, distances and orientations, and in relation to the functions it will accommodate.
+This relates with the study of the building volumes or buildings in terms of size, height, distances and orientations, the functions it will accommodate, and most importantly on the basis of the environmental analyses.
 The building massing is developed through three-dimensional modeling in Rhinoceros or parametric modeling in Grasshopper.
 Building massing is developed at the beginning of the project for all the design goals.

 - Simulations.
 During this phase the different environmental and climatic performance simulations in relation to the specific design goal and assessment methods are conducted for the design solutions tested by the teams.
 Simulations are performed during the project for all the design goals.